DarkStarSword/3d-fixes/Far Cry Primal/README.md

 Update v1.1
 -----------
+This update is primarily aimed at improving the performance on SLI systems.
+Running at 2560x1440 with water quality set to 'High', I see improvements from 29fps to 55fps, and with water quality set to 'Very High' I see improvements from 10fps to 50fps!

+Note that enabling the SBS/TAB custom shader will still have a significant impact to the framerate in SLI (stay tuned - improvements to halve the cost and limit it to when SBS/TAB is actually being used are planned).

+For single GPU users there is still an improvement - the crosshair should now be less "jumpy", and will prefer to stay behind small objects like grass or foliage.

 - Updated to 3DMigoto 1.2.50
 - Driver profile is automatically updated on launch.
-- Improved performance in SLI setups, especially at high resolutions.
-- Made crosshair less jumpy - it will now prefer to stay behind small objects like grass or foliage.
+- Downscale depth buffer to 1/16th resolution for crosshair depth calculations to improve SLI framerate, and make crosshair less "jumpy".
+- Downscale reflections to 1/2 their original resolution before swapping eyes, and limit operation to once per frame to drastically improve SLI framerate (reducing water quality slightly will also make an additional improvement to SLI framerate).

 Fixed
 -----